fleetdm/fleet/handbook/engineering.md

    Click `@oncall`.
 In the right sidebar, click "Edit Members."
 Remove the former oncall, and add yourself.

-2. Hand off newer conversations.
+2. Hand off newer conversations (Slack threads, issues, PRs, etc.).
 For more recent threads, the former oncall can unsubscribe from the thread, and the new oncall should subscribe.
-The former oncall should explicitly share each of these threads, and the new on-call can select "Get notified about new replies" in the "..." menu.
+The former oncall should explicitly share each of these threads, and the new oncall can select "Get notified about new replies" in the "..." menu.
    The former oncall can select "Turn off notifications for replies" in that same menu.
 It can be helpful for the former oncall to remain available for any conversations they were deeply involved in, so use your judgment on which threads to hand off.
+Anything not clearly handed off remains the responsibility of the former oncall.

 ### The rotation